-When completing the Distribution Datasheets it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows/columns.
+When completing the tables in the Distribution Datasheets it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows/columns.
 A number of cells contain values that are calculated from data that has been entered into other cells.
 These cells have been shaded yellow for identification purposes.

 Only enter data into the cells that are not shaded grey or yellow.
-In relation to network reliability and network asset information, enter the data by completing the tables in Annexure 1 and Annexure 2.